-The pleasant looking woman thanked him, smiled, left, remembered to be polite to Wellsey too, turned, forced a smile, and carried on her way.
+The pleasant looking woman thanked him, smiled and left, before remembering to be polite to Wellsey too.
+She turned, forced a smile, and carried on her way.
 As she went, Wellsey saw Fiona standing back, clearly excited by something and yet too deferential to break into the conversation between her senior co-workers.

 “So, I’ve been thinking about this 2IC position, and I’d like…” Axel began, but he was cut off by Fiona, whose excitement had reached bursting point.

 Fiona… Fiona meant so well.
 Handy Pavilion was her first job after dropping out of high school.
 She’d had a raft of references and letters of commendation and it wasn’t hard to understand how she'd gotten them.
 She was friendly and good natured, and she tried so hard at everything she did.
 It seemed unfair that she was so bloody useless.

 “Mr Popplewell,” she said.
 She shifted from one foot to another.

 “Wellsey, Fiona.
 I’m not your teacher.
 Everyone calls me Wellsey.”

 Fiona paused a second, perhaps wondering whether to address him as Mr Wellsey.
 In the end she simply said: “There’s a problem with the sink.
 There’s water going everywhere.”